 The Early Pregnancy Unit is staffed by a dedicated team of mixed professionals.
 The unit is lead by a consultant Gynaecologist with specialist training in scanning and managing early pregnancy complications.

 Most services are nurse delivered and the team is managed by a lead nurse who is dual trained in midwifery as well as general nursing.
 Ultrasound scans are performed by doctors, nurses and sonographers.

 - Molar Pregnancies

-Walk-in service: There is a walk-in service which operates from 9am to 1pm on weekdays.
-Patients who have had a positive pregnancy test can self-refer and be seen for assessment and treatment.
+T elephone triage: There is a telephone triage service which operates from 09:00 to 13:00 Monday to Friday (excluding bank holidays).
+Patients who have had a positive pregnancy test can self-refer via 0208 401 3310.

 Consultant Clinic: There is a weekly consultant clinic where complex patients are reviewed and offered an individualized package of care.
 Senior clinical fellows are available on a daily basis for review of all patients at the request of the junior staff.

 Out-patient Medical Management of Miscarriage: Women with a miscarriage are offered expectant, medical or surgical management.
 Those who opt for medical can have the procedure in hospital or chose management in the comfort of their home.
 The pathway involves regular contact with the EPU nurses and clinical fellows.

 Out-patient Surgical Management of Miscarriage: Women who chose surgical management can have this done under a general anaesthetic or they can have this under local anaesthetic in the unit.